Samyra312007/agentboard/README.md

 - tool_name, input, output, error_message
 - latency_ms, tokens_used, created_at, completed_at

-## License

-ISC

 ## Acknowledgments

-Built for the Fellowship Demo.
-Inspired by the need for better AI agent observability tools.
+Build by ❤️ for the developer community.